haochenglouis/haochenglouis.github.io/_pages/about.md

 Reviewer of NeurlPS 2021, NeurlPS 2022, ICLR 2022, ICLR 2023, ICML 2022, ICML 2023

+Student Organizer of IJCAI workshop on [1st Learning and Mining with Noisy Labels Challenge](http://ucsc-real.soe.ucsc.edu:1995/Competition.html)

 ## Personal Life/Hobbies

 I like to play billiards and basketball.

-My favorite mobile game is Identity V. (Top player with winning rate 97% for hunter spider).
+My favorite mobile game is Identity V. (I am a top player of hunter "spider").

 My idol is Michael Jackson since I was very young.
 I was also a leading dancer in college.